stat6250-w18/course-questions-wiki/week-05/README.md

 - *Question* (aacharya4−stat6250): When is descriptor information created during compilation phase of SAS program?
 - *Question* (cnguyen77-stat6250): What happens at the beginning of an iteration of the DATA step?
 - *Question* (sbagdi-stat6250): What happens at the beginning of the iteration of a DATA step?
+- *Answer* (sbagdi-stat6250): The values of the varaibles created in the programming statements are re-set to missing in the program data vector.
 - *Question* (asharda-stat6250): What happens at the end of DATA step?